 - Rithmic delivers market-by-order (MBO) data directly from CME Group exchanges: The full uncompressed tick feed showing every individual order at every price level.
 For an experienced trader, this is the only way to see “Iceberg” orders (large hidden buy/sell blocks) or identify if a liquidity wall is a single big player or many small ones.

-- Rithmic’s $25 monthly connection fee is fixed regardless of whether any trades are placed, meaning the fee stack begins the moment a user ID is activated — not the moment the first order is sent
+- Rithmic’s $25 monthly connection fee is fixed regardless of whether any trades are placed, meaning the fee stack begins the moment a user ID is activated — not the moment the first order is sent.

 - Tradovate’s DOM ladder can lag 50 to 100 milliseconds during fast market conditions due to its reliance on Google Cloud rendering, which must then be pushed through the browser’s render cycle. while Rithmic’s local-client DOM repaint runs at 10 to 50 milliseconds during the same conditions